Knife Handle Design

 Round vs. Oval Knife Handle Shapes

-Round handles don’t provide natural indexing for the blade edge.
-Oval handles are better since they index the edge to the grip and deliver the ability to apply twisting force.
+Round knife handles don’t provide natural indexing for the blade edge.
+Oval knife handles are better since they index the edge to the grip and deliver the ability to apply twisting force.

 A handle swell makes a relaxed, comfortable handhold.
 It keeps palm in the same place on the handle, delivers a natural rotate point and provides better retention.